MatthewRDodds/matthewrdodds.github.com/index.md

 ---
 {% include JB/setup %}

+I write code for an educational company in San Antonio Texas where I get to work with the following frameworks and technologies:

+* Ruby on Rails
+* Backbone.js
+* CoffeeScript

+For the past year I've been employed as an apprentice, and it's been a fantastic learning experience.

-This blogs serves as my soapbox, where I can talk about all of the cool things I've learned and am learning.
-It has been great to learn about Ruby on Rails and fundamental programming on a professional level over the last year.
+This blogs serves as the place where I can talk about all of the cool things I've learned and am learning.
 As the end of my apprenticeship approaches, I look forward to exploring further into the depths of this trade.

+Check out my posts:

 <ul class="posts">
   {% for post in site.posts %}